vmware/container-service-extension/docs/RBAC.md

 normally, else the call will fail and an appropriate error message will be displayed on the client console.

-## What Cloud admin needs to do?
+## Enablement

-As soon as CSE v1.2.6 is installed (or upgraded from v1.2.5 and below).
-CSE registers few rights to vCD.
-These rights end up in the hidden 'System' organization in vCD.
-A Cloud admin will be able to see these new rights.
+When CSE v1.2.6 is installed (or upgraded from v1.2.5 and below), CSE registers the above mentioned right to vCloud Director.
+The right belongs to the hidden 'System' organization in vCloud Director and the Cloud administrator has the visibility of it.

+Cloud Administrator turns on the role based access control for CSE
+- sets the 'enable_authorization' flag to 'true' under 'service' section of the configuration file
+- restarts the CSE server

-Cloud admins will need to award these new rights to Tenants, whom they wish to grant access to restricted CSE operations.
+Cloud administrator propagates the new right to Tenants, in order to grant access for CSE operations.

     >vcd right add -o 'org name' "{cse}:CSE NATIVE DEPLOY RIGHT"

-To turn on the feature, Cloud admin needs to flip the entry 'enable_authorization' under 'service' section of the configuration file to 'true', and then *restart* the CSE server.

-## What Tenant admin needs to do?

-Once the RBAC feature is turned on a CSE server.
-Any user who doesn't have the required rights in their role will be unable to perform the restricted operations.
+Cloud administrator can revoke access by removal of the right from the concerned Tenants.

+    >vcd right remove -o 'org name' "{cse}:CSE NATIVE DEPLOY RIGHT"

+At this point, a user can't access restrictive operations, if the required right is not propagated to his/her role.

-A Tenant admin should add the new right(s) (granted to them by Cloud admin) to existing roles in the organizaiton, or create new roles around these new rights.
-And subsequently assign these new/updated roles to users whom they wish to grant access to the restricted CSE operations.
+Tenant administrators should add the new right (granted to them by Cloud admin) to existing roles in the organization, or create new roles with the new right.
+Subsequently, they assign new or updated roles to users whom they wish to grant access to the restricted CSE operations.

     >vcd role add-right 'role name' "{cse}:CSE NATIVE DEPLOY RIGHT"

-## What Tenant users need to do?
 There is no action required on tenant users.

 ## FAQ
 * I just upgraded CSE to v1.2.6, I don't want RBAC, will the upgrade disrupt my userbase?
     * No, out of box CSE doesn't have RBAC turned on.
-It needs to be explitly turned on by a Cloud Admin.
+It needs to be explicitly turned on by a Cloud Admin.
 * Tenant User - If my Tenant admin doesn't grant me the new rights, will I lose access to all my previously deployed cluster?
     * No, you can still access previously deployed clusters.
 But you won't be able to modify them.